 Chris Sivertson conducts a colour schema – with the use of blue to represent the scenes with Aubrey and red for Dakota.
 The blue colour scheme through the first half of the film where everything from the surgical smocks, Lindsay Lohan’s clothing, the rubber gloves the cops and killer wear, the custom-made glass torture instruments in the killer’s lair to even the bright blue roses that Brian Geraghty presents Lohan – that is undeniably striking.
 The corresponding contrast of red once the Dakota character emerges is not as intensely maintained but the effect is still striking.
 Aside from the colour schema, the rest of I Know Who Killed Me is drab in terms of directorial style.
 On the plus side, the film does have an extremely listenable and well-chosen soundtrack of songs.

 Previously, Chris Sivertson has co-directed the slasher film All Cheerleaders Die (2001) and written the fantasy film Barbarian (2003).
-It has took him several years after the ridicule of I Know Who Killed Me to mount another film, which came with the non-genre Brawler (2011), followed by co-directing a remake of All Cheerleaders Die (2013), the psycho film Don’t Wake Mommy (2015), the stalker film Heartthrob (2017) and the thriller Last Night (2018) and the horror film Monstrous (2022).
-Elsewhere, Chris Sivertson has written the script for the horror films Wicked Lake (2008), written the script for the horror films Wicked Lake (2008), Deadly Switch (2019), Kindred Spirits (2019) and Murder-in-Law (2019), plus acts as a producer on another twin horror film The Absent (2011).
+It has took him several years after the ridicule of I Know Who Killed Me to mount another film, which came with the non-genre Brawler (2011), followed by co-directing a remake of All Cheerleaders Die (2013), the psycho film Don’t Wake Mommy (2015), the stalker film Heartthrob (2017), the thriller Last Night (2018) and the horror film Monstrous (2022).
+Elsewhere, Chris Sivertson has written the script for the horror films Wicked Lake (2008), Deadly Switch (2019), Kindred Spirits (2019) and Murder-in-Law (2019), plus acts as a producer on another twin horror film The Absent (2011).